codhyg/dmstodeg/README.md

 Is a simple app for conversion of angle values (decimal to degrees, minutes, seconds)

+### v0.7.0
+- NumPad Enter support
+- Select field text on focus
+- About window has been added

 ### v0.5.0
 Properly compiled for Win.
 Removed console debug messages.